lrahbek/ACM_assignments/README.md

 # Assignment 1

-Advanced Cognitive Modeling (MSc in Cognitive Science)
+This repository contains the code for assignment 1 in the course 'Advanced Cognitive Modeling' as a part of our Master in Cognitive Science.

-Study group 2: Cassandra, Astrid, Sofie and Laura
+The project is completed by study group 2: Cassandra, Astrid, Sofie and Laura

-Hand-in date: 18-02-2025
+*Hand-in date: 18-02-2025*

 ## Repo overview